Introduction

 Asking questions to get clarification about documentation requirements

-Students should read that person the list of tests contained in their documentation and ask that person to confirm that the list meets the requirements (or tell them what’s missing.
-They can save time on the phone by making a list of the tests included in their report ahead of time).
-They can make it clear that they don’t expect this person to approve accommodations over the phone, but rather to confirm that the tests in the documentation cover the requirements.
+The student should read the list of tests contained in their documentation to the person they speak to and ask that person to confirm that what they have meets the requirements or tell them what’s missing.
+(It’s a good idea to make a list of the tests included in their documentation before placing this call).
+The student can make it clear that they don’t expect the person they speak with to approve accommodations over the phone, but rather to confirm that the tests in the documentation cover the requirements.

 Parents/guardians can take a “coaching” role by going over everything with their student ahead of time (offering some wording to use, if the student is anxious), and by staying nearby when they call, in case they get asked a question they can’t answer.
-But this is a perfect time and opportunity for students to develop or practice their self-advocacy skills, which will be so important at college.
+But this is a perfect time and opportunity for students to develop or practice their self-advocacy skills (which will be so important at college), so rather than making the call themselves, I recommend parents not make the call themselves.

 Most students’ documentation will be accepted by their college.
 Even if it doesn’t seem to meet the requirements, students should submit it anyway; the college may show flexibility.
 If the college does not accept the documentation, students should ask for temporary accommodations until they can get the testing done and get a report.